finnigar/finnigar/README.md

   Your résumé is now converted to Markdown, and you are ready to host it on GitHub Pages!

   ### 3. **Hosting your Résumé on GitHub Pages**
+  Now that you have a Markdown formatted résumé, the next step is to host it on GitHub Pages.
+In order to do so, there are a few steps you need to follow:
+   1. **Upload Your Résumé to Your GitHub Repostitory**
+    * Go to your Github account/repository which you created earlier.
+    * Since you have not uploaded anything yet, you should see a screen which looks something like this: